UIUC-iSchool-DataViz/is445_spring2021/week01/installation_instructions.md

 ### 2.2 Pip install remaining packages
  1. Follow the prompt to "activate" this environment with: `conda activate DataViz`

+#### OPTIONAL
- 1. Still in terminal window do: `pip install PyGEL3D`
+ * Still in terminal window do: `pip install PyGEL3D`
 	* NOTE: as of writing, PyGEL3D is not supported on machines other than Mac OSX and/or Windows.
-We will only use this package briefly so it is not the end of the world if you cannot install it.
+This is for some extra notebooks (we will touch on briefly, but you don't have to use for assignments).

 ## 3. Run & Test your environment